SandhiyaKumar-18/SailPoint/RulesMastery.md

 - **Key Concept:** Rules are **reusable pieces of logic**, separate from the standard IIQ processes.

 **Action Steps:**
 - Read SailPoint official docs on rules.
-- Identify examples of rules in your current IIQ instance.

 ---